-The State of the NSW Public Sector Report is the Public Service Commissioner’s independent assessment of the performance, notable achievements, challenges and priorities of the NSW public sector.
-This edition, Progress, is the Public Service Commissioner’s
+The State of the NSW Public Sector Report is the Public Service Commissioner’s independent assessment of the performance of the NSW public sector.
+It discusses the sector’s achievements and priorities, plus the challenges it faces in delivering positive and enduring outcomes for the people of NSW.

 How to read the data discussed in this report

-This report draws on additional evidence from a range of sources, including the 2017 People Matter Employee Survey (the Employee Survey), the 2017 NSW whole-of-government Customer Satisfaction Measurement Survey (the Customer Survey) and the 2017 NSW Workforce Profile.
-The report also uses data from previous sector-wide Employee and Agency Surveys, and specific reviews and projects that assessed components of sector workforce management and reform.
+This report draws on evidence from a range of sources, including The People Matter Employee Survey, the Customer Satisfaction Measurement Survey, and the Workforce Profile Report.
+It also uses data from reviews and projects that have assessed the capability and performance of the sector.

 - The Public Service includes those employed under Part 4 of the Government Sector Employment Act 2013 (NSW) (GSE Act) in the service of the Crown.

-- The public sector is all of the Government Sector, as well as agencies such as the Independent Commission Against Corruption, the Audit Office of New South Wales, Parliament NSW, the Judicial Commission, and State-owned corporations such as water and energy companies.
+- The public sector incorporates the government sector and other government agencies, including the Independent Commission Against Corruption, the Audit Office of New South Wales, the Parliament of NSW, the Judicial Commission of New South Wales and State owned corporations such as water and energy companies.

-The Commissioner would like to acknowledge the assistance of the following:
+The Commissioner would like to acknowledge the assistance of:

-- Editor Group and Folk for their expertise in editing and designing the report.
+- Editor Group and Metro Graphics for their expertise in editing and designing, respectively, this report.